 Chocolate Wasted | All The Chocolate I Ate in Italy: Part 2

-Take Me Away - The Cocktail Bar at Hotel Florence in Bellagio
+Breezing into Bellagio - The Cocktail Bar at Hotel Florence

 Settled in Como - Albergo Terminus